Prior to starting any new building project, residents are encouraged to make an appointment with the township to review the permitting process.

 Adding or replacing all plumbing fixtures, including water softeners, water heaters, and garbage disposals (replacing an existing residential garbage disposal does not require a permit)

-Constructing a new building, or additions, enclosures and alterations to an existing building, including decks, porches and sunrooms
+Constructing a new building, or additions, enclosures and alterations to an existing building, including decks, patios, porches, and sunrooms

 Installing a permanent heating or air conditioning equipment

 Installing fences, utility sheds, above-ground and in-ground swimming pools (4 feet or deeper)

 Installing fire protection systems and modifying systems including fire alarms, security systems, burglar alarms, sprinkler systems, hood systems, fire places and fire suppression systems

 Removing and installing storage tanks, both above ground and underground

 Working on an on-site sanitary sewage system (through Montgomery County)

 If you are still unsure whether you need a permit for your project, please contact Whitemarsh Township Building and Codes Department or Planning and Zoning Department to inquire (610-825-3535).